Skip to content

 FieldRequiredTypeDescriptionExample

-flow_controlTrueFLOW_CONTROLLoop control link from For Loop Open (Deprecated).
-Drives the loop’s lifecycle.Link from For Loop Open (Deprecated) -> flow_control
+flow_controlTrueFLOW_CONTROLLoop control link from For Loop Open.
+Establishes the loop context.Connected from For Loop Open: flow_control

 Outputs